Safety in the community for the individual, you, and the public

 • Community Trips and Challenging Behaviors: Getting to know the behavior (click here)

 Today, I wanted to come at this from a different angle.
 An angle that I think is missing in a lot of talks about safety in the community (including the one I currently deliver to the families I work with).
 This comes from a very personal experience that was scary, upsetting, frustrating, and embarrassing.
-I share it because, as always, I think there is a lot to learn from our failures, and I KNOW there are so many parents and teachers out there who deal with this issue and no one wants to talk about it.
+I share it because, as always, I think there is a lot to learn from our failures, and I KNOW there are so many parents and teachers out there who deal with this issue, and no one wants to talk about it.

 Keeping the general public safe while we are in the community.

 So what does this mean for his future?
 How will he ever successfully integrate into our community?
-First, I had to really think about what it was that he enjoyed so much about going to these places.
+First, I had to really think about what he enjoyed so much about going to these places.
 Was it the actual store?
 No. Was it the interaction with the people there?
 No. It came down to three things:

 1. Going for a car ride